vijairamcharan/create-lambda-express/README.md

 * Use **modern javascript** (ES2015+) with Babel
 * Support for **deploying Dev and prod versions** of your service
 * Use **babel-preset-env** to serve the most optimal code for Node.js 6.10 which runs on AWS Lambda
+* **Use local dependencies** instead of globally installed packages (like serverless), so everyone in your team uses the same version
 * Local DX: Node.js **HMR** (Hot module reloading)
 * Local DX: **Start the browser automatically** when running yarn start
 * Local DX: **Automatically choose a different port** as the default 3000 when it is taken, or kill the process running there and start anyways

+## Feedback
+If you have any feedback, suggestions or bugs to report, I would love it if you would open an issue to let me know.
+This package can only get better with your input.

+## Thank you
+Besides all the used package owners / maintainers, a special thank you to Facebook for creating create-react-app, the 'yarn create' command and for bringing HMR in our world (thank you Dan :bowtie:).
+Also thanks to https://github.com/mhaagens/hot-reload-all-the-things for the best way I could currently find to get HMR on the Node.js side.